 Many diagnostic compulsive liar tests online can confirm that a person is a compulsive liar.
 However, for the treatment to succeed, the patient has to agree that they are a compulsive liar or a pathological liar.
 The therapist may ask the patient if they are lying to feel better themselves or to make sure the other person doesn’t feel bad.
 While treating the patient, the therapist may use a combination of treatments.
 The treatment may consist of:

-- Repeated sessions of counseling
+- Repeated sessions of counselling

 - Along with therapy, support from friends and family is necessary for better results